anonyaro/XFIChecker/README.md

 <a name="license"></a>

-# ⚡ Perfomance of XFIChecker calculating hash of 1024MB file based on hyperfine
+# ⚡ Perfomance of XFIChecker on 1GB file
 ```mermaid
 gantt
     title XFIChecker Performance (Execution Time)